Inside JRE-Germany: A Conversation with former President Christian Ottenbacher

 Can you give us a short introduction with your name, your restaurant, and your location?

-My name is Christian Ottenbacher from the Hotel & Restaurant Adler in Asperg.
-We are located about 15 km north of Stuttgart.
+My name is Christian Ottenbacher, and I run the Hotel & Restaurant Adler in Asperg, located about 15 km north of Stuttgart.

 How did your journey in the culinary world begin, and what inspires you most in your work today?

-I grew up at home in the hotel.
-That's where I first came into contact with gastronomy at a very early age.
-Even as a little boy, I really enjoyed cooking and looking after guests.
+I grew up in my family's hotel, where I first came into contact with gastronomy at a very young age.
+Even as a child, I loved cooking and looking after our guests, and that passion has stayed with me throughout my career.

 A Personal Approach to Cuisine